Last salute: 6-year-old son bids farewell as Col Manpreet Singh is cremated | Law-Order

 Last salute: 6-year-old son bids farewell as Col Manpreet Singh is cremated

 Jai Hind Papa.
-A stoic six-year-old Kabir dressed in Army fatigue saluted his father one last time as Colonel Manpreet Singh, killed in the gunfight with terrorists in Kashmir valley, was cremated at his village in Punjabs Mohali district on Friday.Since early morning, Colonel Singhs house in Bharaunjian village witnessed a steady stream of mourners who joined his inconsolable wife, mother and other family members in his final journey.
+A stoic six-year-old Kabir dressed in army-style fatigues saluted his father one last time before Colonel Manpreet Singh, killed in the gunfight with terrorists in Kashmir valley, was cremated at his village in Punjabs Mohali district on Friday.Since early morning, Colonel Singhs house in Bharaunjian village witnessed a steady stream of mourners who joined his inconsolable wife, mother and other family members in his final journey.

 - Country: